fwachsmuth/kaliscope/README.md

 This should build an executable kaliscope_qt showing a recorder dialog, where you can control your telecinema.

-Edit init.ksh according to your configuration, then source it and execute the binary file.
+Edit `init.sh` according to your configuration, then source it and execute the binary file.

 You only have to connect your Hall Sensor to GPIO INPUT 1 of the ximea device.
 The Hall sensor must be activated by a magnet each time a film frame has to be captured.